 Home Remedies To Treat Alopecia Areata

 Alopecia areata is a disease where your immune system attacks your hair follicles and leads to severe hair loss.
-The resulting bald/thinning patches, which might appear anywhere on the body, are more prominent on the scalp.
+As a result, bald/thinning patches appear anywhere on the body, though more prominently on the scalp.
 While the hair might regrow, the thinning and balding will likely start in another area.

 Since the hair loss can be temporary or permanent, it can be a little too risky to not go for treatment.
-One of the best options for you would be to go for natural treatments, ingredients, and home remedies.
-So here are 15 natural home remedies proven to help with hair growth and some more you can experiment with:
+One of the best options for you would be to go for natural treatments and home remedies.
+So here are 15 natural home remedies proven to help with hair growth and some more you can experiment with.

 Onions are those wonderful veggies that can make any dish taste that much better!
-But you’ve more reason than this to stock up on onions in your kitchen – they increase the growth of long, healthy hair in alopecia patients!
-Onions contain a high amount of sulfur and are also antiseptic.
+But you’ve more reason than this to stock up on onions in your kitchen – they increase the regrowth of hair in the bald patches in alopecia areata patients!
+Onions contain a high amount of sulfur and can fight free radical damage.
 They can improve blood circulation in the scalp and prevent any kind of infections that cause hair loss.1

 How to use: Crush an onion to get its juice.
 Apply this on your scalp.
 Leave it for about 15 mins and shampoo it off with warm water.
 Alternatively, rub onion skins on the balding areas.
 Remember to let your hair dry naturally; do not blow dry.

 2. Garlic Juice